Department of English

 Students enrolled in the certificate will complete three core courses as well as electives and internships in one of three thematic tracks: literary, digital, or popular/scholarly editing and publishing.
 A total of 15 credits is required to earn the certificate.
 There are no prerequisites for enrolling in the EPC, although interested students are encouraged to register by spring semester of sophomore year (and no later than the fall semester of junior year).

-General requirements and course options are listed below.
+General requirements and course options for Pullman students are listed below.

 Core Curriculum [3 courses/9 credits]: